 When an adrenal crisis is suspected, intravenous corticosteroids and immediate hospitalization is warranted.
 Consultation with an endocrinologist, aggressive hydration, and evaluation for sepsis are also critical.
 (See "Clinical manifestations of adrenal insufficiency in adults" and "Treatment of adrenal insufficiency in adults".)

 LESS COMMON IMMUNE-RELATED ADVERSE EVENTS — Treatment with checkpoint inhibitors has also been associated with less common side effects in other organs.
+In some instances, these side effects have been severe or fatal.

 Kidney — Acute kidney injury is a rare complication of checkpoint inhibitor immunotherapy.
 Discontinuation of checkpoint inhibitor immunotherapy and treatment with corticosteroids are indicated for patients with severe renal injury.
+The most common reported underlying pathology is acute tubulointerstitial nephritis, but immune complex glomerulonephritis and thrombotic microangiopathy have also been observed [68,69].

 The most extensive data come from a series of 13 patients who underwent kidney biopsy at seven centers and from a review of multiple large clinical trials .